Joystream/community-repo/working-groups/storage-group/leader/Proposals/Salary_cal.md

 ## Rewards approaches
 - Skill and time
   - DAO have to compensate for both active and standby time.
+  - DAO have to compensate for server cost risk free.
 - Deliverable